PeakSat/yamcs-instance/README.md

     git clone https://gitlab.com/acubesat/obc/ecss-services.git --recurse-submodules

 Currently, this functionality is implemented in the branches `OPS-Testing` and `ops-ecss`.
-After modifying `main.cpp`, the generated packets will be sent to port 10015 that Yamcs listens to.
+After modifying `main.cpp`, the generated packets will be sent to port 10015 that YAMCS listens to.

 ## Telecommanding

 This project defines a few example CCSDS telecommands.
 The structure of the TC packets complies with the [CCSDS Space Packet Protocol](https://public.ccsds.org/Pubs/133x0b2e1.pdf#page=32) and the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) standard, consisting of a 6-byte primary header, a 5-byte secondary header and the data field.

-Telecommands can be sent through the "Commanding" section on Yamcs web interface.
+Telecommands can be sent through the "Commanding" section on YAMCS web interface.

 ## Data-Links